ultrafunkamsterdam/undetected-frida/README.md

-# uFrida - Undetected Frida for Android
+# Undetected Frida for Android

 This repo follows [FRIDA](https://github.com/frida/frida) upstream, and automatically releases the same version with some anti-detection patches applied.
 You can find the releases here on the right --->